 scores and instrumental parts derived from full scores published in the Complete Edition.

-edited the Society's News from 2002 until 2007, when she became the Company
+- Ann Vernau has been a member of the Elgar Society for thirty years and edited the Society's News from 2002 until 2007, when she became the Company